partials-music/half-memories/readme.md

 Half-Brothers (i.e., Death and Sleep)
 Half Memories

-my eyelids thick and voices fate eyelids thick and voice is rusting heavy weight against my ear your path of necks and reddish dusting lay me and leave me here
+my eyelids thin, the quiet writes my eyelids thin, the cough of time my eyelids thin, the scuff of fate my eyelids thick and voices fate eyelids thick and voice is rusting a heavy rhyme inside my ear a heavy rhyme upon my ear heavy rhyme against my ear heavy weight against my ear path of necks and reddish dust and sleeping bodies quicken just

+listen

 eyes on the corner
 eyes on the corner